shubh1608/SchedulerMonitoring-Chatbot/README.md

       1. It can fetch the status of all the jobs running(GOOD/WARNING/ATTENTION).
       2. It can fetch you particular job execution details(occurences, misfires, average runtime, frequency).
       3. If you think you want to restart your scheduler service, you can tell a bot to do a restart.

+   ### Pending Tasks
+   1. Self Hosting of Web APIs using OWIN framework.
+   2. Proper setup of SQL Server DB, currently it's in temporary DB.
+   3. More training of Chatbot.
+   4. Can increase bots capability like fetching logs, exceptions from server.

 ## Needs of this project